Frequently asked questions (FAQ)¶

 - Cores usage is only reported for jobs that are running longer than 5 minutes.

-- If your memory requested is 1GiB or less, this is always considered good (you get 1GiB ‘for free’).
+- If your requested memory is 1GiB or less, this is always considered good (you get 2GiB ‘for free’).

 You can also check resource usage of finished jobs at the end of your job output file.
 The last few lines of this file show the requested and used resources, for example:Resources Requested: walltime=00:05:00,nodes=1:ppn=1,mem=1gb,neednodes=1:ppn=1 Resources Used: cput=00:01:19,vmem=105272kb,walltime=00:01:22,mem=17988kb,energy_used=0

-First of all, remember that you are responsible for your own backups: we do not guarantee persistence of your data on Hydra.
+First of all, remember that you are responsible for your own backups: the HPC team does not guarantee the safety of your data on Hydra.
+Nevertheless we will do everything we can to avoid any data-loss.

-If your deleted data was on your $WORKDIR ($VSC_SCRATCH), the data is permanently lost, as we do not make any backups there.
+If your deleted data was on your $VSC_SCRATCH, the data is permanently lost, as we do not make any backups there.

-To access the snapshots, you first need to find out the directory your $HOME is mounted on:df $HOME
+To access the backups of your $HOME, you first need to find out the directory your $HOME is mounted on:df $HOME

 The above command will return output similar to this:Filesystem 1K-blocks Used Available Use% Mounted on 172.31.244.238:/export/fs-svub1 1073741824 814717952 259023872 76% /svub1